Questions and anwers regarding the use of Sandboxie with email software. For a longer discussion, see Email Protection.

 Q. How can I force my email software to always run under Sandboxie?

-Q. My email software is occasionally updated (automatically or manually).
-Will the updates take permanent effect?
+Q. My email software is periodically updated (automatically or manually).
+Will the updates become permanent?

 A. No. The updates will be installed in the sandbox and will disappear when the sandbox is deleted.
-To properly update your email software, run it outside the supervision of Sandboxie, then initiate the update process.
-If your email software is already set as a forced program (see previous question), use the Disable Forced Programs command before starting your email software.
+To properly update your software, launch it outside the supervision of Sandboxie, then initiate the update process.
+If it is already set as a forced program (see previous question), use the Disable Forced Programs command before starting your email software.

 Q. Should I create a separate, dedicated sandbox just for email, or can I use the same sandbox for email and web browsing?

-Q. I want to run my web browser in a sandbox, but not my email software.
-When I click an email link (mailto), the web browser starts my email software in the sandbox.
+Q. I want to launch my web browser in a sandbox, but not my email software.
+When I click an email link (mailto), the web browser tries to launch my email software in the sandbox.
 What should I do?

-Q. I want to run my email program in a different sandbox than my web browser.
-When I click an email link (mailto), the web browser tries to start my email software in the wrong sandbox.
+Q. I want to launch my email software in a different sandbox than my web browser.
+When I click an email link (mailto), the web browser tries to open my email software in the wrong sandbox.
 What should I do?

-Q. I have a web mail account and read my email via a web browser, do I need to configure anything?
+Q. I have a web mail account and I read my email via my web browser, do I need to configure anything?

-A. No, because in this case, none of your email is stored in your computer.
+A. No, because in this case, none of your emails are stored in your computer.